developer-zebra/developer-zebra-site/src/emdk-for-android/7-6/samples/sigtools/index.md

 productversion: '7.6'
 ---

-`WARNING:` This app offers an example of how to extract and generate a signature file from an app. <u>No support or warranty is expressed or implied</u>. **ZEBRA DOES NOT RECOMMEND USING THIS APP IN PRODUCTION ENVIRONMENTS**.
+`WARNING:` This app is presented as an *example* of how to extract and generate a signature file from an app. <u>No Zebra support or warranty is expressed or implied</u>. **ZEBRA DOES NOT RECOMMEND USING THIS APP IN PRODUCTION ENVIRONMENTS**.

 ## Overview
 SigTools converts a certificate (either a direct DER-formated file or one extracted from an `.apk`) into